A shaken Boston mostly gets back to work; 12-block crime scene

-The explosions, which killed three people and injured dozens, tore apart a cherished annual event and made the return from a three-day weekend difficult for many commuters.
+The explosions, which claimed three lives, injured dozens and shattered the city's equilibrium, made the return from a three-day weekend especially difficult for many commuters.

-Despite the horror that unfolded at the finish line of the 117th Boston Marathon on Patriots' Day, a Massachusetts state holiday, some wanted to get back to work as a message of defiance to the perpetrators of the attack.
+Most said they were weary after the horror that unfolded at the finish line of the 117th Boston Marathon on Patriots' Day, a Massachusetts state holiday.
+Even so they wanted to get back to work as a message of defiance to the perpetrators of the attack.

 "I simply refuse to let a few deranged people intimidate me and get me away from my routine," said George Meier, 56, an information technology manager for a Boston pharmaceutical company.